We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 And more importantly, people love stories they can see themselves in.

-It’s about, “If this product helped them, it can help me too.”
+“If this product helped them, it can help me too.”

-1. Focus on the Job to be Done
+1. Focus on the Job to be Done:

-2. Show the Before and After:
+2. Show the before and after:

-What was the problem they were dealing with?
+- What problem were they dealing with?

-How was it affecting their business?
+- How was it dragging their business down?

 The more detailed, the better.